 **Pricing is subject to change: Please visit each trip's tour page for the most up to date information.
 You can view this by clicking the parent guide below.**

 Please review the below for more information and details.
-If you have questions regarding Summer 2024 Travel, please reach out the the individuals in charge of each trip the below.
+If you have any questions regarding Summer 2024 Travel, please reach out to each individual group leader.

-- 2024 SHS Travel Night Orientation Overview (Zoom recording)
+- 2024 SHS Travel Night Orientation Overview (YouTube)

 - 2024 SHS Travel Night Orientation Presentation (PPT)